-In the examples provided above (Figures 1 and 2), the multimedia elements (visual, aural, and interactive elements) present additional representations of the key (or fundamental) information also provided in text-based, or written form.
+In the examples provided above (Figures 1 and 2), the multimedia elements (visual, aural, and interactive elements) present additional representations of the information traditionally provided in text-based explanations.
 This approach caters for a range of different learning styles and modal preferences.
-It gives students a choice in how they can access course content, and thus may be considered a more ethical and inclusive response to the needs non-traditional learners (Sankey & St Hill 2009) allowing them also to physically engage with the materials in different ways (interacting with the multimedia).
+It gives students choice in how they can access course content, and thus may be considered a more ethical and inclusive response to the needs non-traditional learners.